 VHT STA antenna indication

-A VHT STA that does not change its Rx antenna pattern after association shall set the Rx Antenna Pattern Consistency subfield in the VHT Capabilities Info field to 1; otherwise the STA shall set the Rx Antenna Pattern Consistency subfield in the VHT Capabilities Info field to 0.
+A VHT STA that does not change its Rx antenna pattern after association shall set the Rx Antenna Pattern Consistency subfield in the VHT Capabilities Info field to 1; otherwise the STA shall set it to 0.

-A VHT STA that does not change its Tx antenna pattern after association shall set the Tx Antenna Pattern Consistency subfield in the VHT Capabilities Info field to 1; otherwise the STA shall set the Tx Antenna Pattern Consistency subfield in the VHT Capabilities Info field to 0.
+A VHT STA that does not change its Tx antenna pattern after association shall set the Tx Antenna Pattern Consistency subfield in the VHT Capabilities Info field to 1; otherwise the STA shall set it to 0.

 VHTBSSBasicMCSSet operation(#6735)